 For most investors, the amount of qualified dividends received will be reported on Form 1099-DIV (mailed by January 31, 2020).

 AMERICAN FUNDS PORTFOLIO SERIES

 AMERICAN FUNDS TARGET DATE RETIREMENT SERIES

-A portion of the income dividends distributed by American Funds Emerging Markets Bond Fund, American Funds Strategic Bond Fund and Capital World Bond Fund during 2019 may be classified as a return of capital.
+A portion of the income dividends distributed by American Funds Emerging Markets Bond Fund during 2019 was classified as a return of capital.
+See "Form 8937: Report of Organizational Actions" in our Tax Center at capitalgroup.com/taxes for more information.
 The actual amount of return of capital will be reported in Box 3 “Nondividend Distributions” of the 2019 1099-DIV (available late January).

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

 Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from a financial professional and should be read carefully before investing.